Livermore Phantom Lacrosse Adding Girls Program in Spring 2020

-A: We are already recruiting some adult female players and coaches from the local area who are enthusiastic about helping start this new program.
+A: We are already recruiting some adult players and coaches from the local area who are enthusiastic about helping start this new program.
 You will meet some of them at the Fall Clinics if you join us there.
-We’re looking for more female volunteers, and will provide you with all the training you need - so let us know if you’re interested (
+We’re always looking for more volunteers, and will provide you with all the training you need - so let us know if you’re interested (

 Q: Will the boys and girls practice together?